una/personal-goals/ideas-and-misc/book-checklist.md

 - [x] We Are Legion (We Are Bob) -- Dennis E. Taylor :star:

 ## May 2017
-- [x] The Design of Everyday Things -- Donald A. Norman
+- [x] The Design of Everyday Things -- Donald A. Norman :star:
 - [x] The Bear and the Nightingale -- Katherine Arden

 ## June 2017